Your browser is not optimized for viewing this website.

 This class is available to all current Maine Senior College (MSCN) Members.
 The general public not wishing to join Sunrise Senior College at this time may attend this class for a $20.00 fee.

 Sunrise Senior College (SSC) is a membership-based organization.
 Our SSC members receive special benefits as current members when they register for this course.
-Any member of another MSCN college is also able to enjoy this course, but may occur some additional charges.
+Any member of another MSCN college is also able to enjoy this course, but may incur some additional charges.
 If you are a member of the general public, you can take this course but will have to pay additional fees associated with being a non-member.
 For any attendee that is not a current member of Sunrise Senior College, any materials required for the course are your responsibility.
 When checking out, please carefully read and answer the questions asked associated with this specific course so that you are charged appropriately for this class.
 Failure to do this may result in your being cancelled from the course.
 We hope you enjoy this offering.

 $10